coffee2code/years-ago-today/readme.txt

 **c2c_years_ago_today-first_published_year (filter)**

 The 'c2c_years_ago_today-first_published_year' filter allows specifying the year of the earliest published post.
-By default this is false, which causes the plugin to determine the first year via a database query.
+By default this is false, which causes the plugin to determine the earliest year via a database query.
 The queried value does get cached, though may not persist depending on your site setup.
-This can be used to prevent the need for the query or to set a year later than the earliest published year (in case you'd prefer not to feature or be reminded of the early years).
+This filter can be used to prevent the need for the query or to set a year later than the earliest published year (in case you'd prefer not to feature or be reminded of the early years).

 Arguments: